-Current research focusses mostly on the sulfide TMDs where MoS2, WS2, TiS2 and TiS3 have been demonstrated on the FlexAL2D in Eindhoven.
+Current research focusses mostly on the sulfide TMDs where MoS2, WS2, TiS2, TiS3, TiSx-NbSx and NbSx have been demonstrated on the FlexAL2D in Eindhoven.
 Graphene would be an interesting one but developing an ALD process for graphene is extremely challenging and high-temperature CVD routes are probably better there.
 Note that ALD is used extensively for a wide range of non-2D materials and, therefore, can be used for instance to grow dielectric, conductive and protective layers on top of 2D materials as well.

 Obtaining a large crystal grain size is beneficial for many applications and a lot of the extraordinary properties of 2D materials often require large grains.
 For instance, electron mobility can be limited by scattering at the boundaries between the crystal grains.
 Using high-temperature CVD or high-temperature sulfurization of ALD seed material such as MoO3 are known methods do get relatively large grain size and good material quality.